 To explain these, let’s use grocery related examples.

 The narrative test

 Do you want to play a game?

 You know Priceline ‘name your price’, right?
 Well they tried the same shizzle with soft drinks and failed the narrative test.
 Well, rather they came up with ‘Priceline Webhouse Club’ which did gas and groceries.
-You people could pick a price for cola and then Prieline would go to brand conscious FMCGs and say give us 50 cents off and we’ll buy a million of those bad boys!
+You people could pick a price for cola and then Priceline would go to brand-conscious FMCGs and say give us 50 cents off and we’ll buy a million of those bad boys!